 - No footboard

 Overall Impression: There’s nothing that really blows me away about this bed frame.
 It’s nice looking and sturdy.
 I jumped on the bed, and it didn’t creak or wobble.
 A good jiggle of the headboard had a slight give, but not more than some of the others I’ve tested.
 It’s your basic platform bed, but I think what really makes this is the ability to add the storage drawers underneath.
 I loved the idea of having a larger drawer and a smaller drawer, rather than two of equal size so that I can store bulkier items in the larger one.
 I also like that because the bottom of the frame covers the entire length of the end of the bed, the drawers actually look like they’re part of the frame, rather than being actual drawers.
-It’s a good choice for a guest room, but I didn’t really like how low it was for a master bedroom.
+It’s a good choice for a guest room, but I didn’t really like how low it was for a primary bedroom.

 - Size: 83.875”L x 65.375”W x 68.875”H